fsezark-dev/O-Bench/README.md

 ### TSP
 - **Tabu Search** achieves the best solution quality and lowest std dev at both 20 and 50 cities, outperforming even GA on consistency.
 - **Genetic Algorithm** produces competitive quality but runs ~250× slower than single-solution methods at small scales.
 - **Simulated Annealing** requires an iteration budget proportional to problem size.
-With a fixed 1000-iteration budget it underperforms Hill Climbing at 50 cities despite theoretical superiority — a direct consequence of insufficient exploration time post-escape.
+With a fixed 1000-iteration budget it underperforms Hill Climbing at 50 cities despite theoretical superiority, a direct consequence of insufficient exploration time post-escape.
 - **SA cooling schedule** was made adaptive: initial temperature is estimated by sampling random neighbor deltas to target ~80% acceptance early on; cooling rate is computed so temperature reaches `T=1.0` by the final iteration.
 - **Random Search** degrades sharply with scale, gap vs best algorithm grows from ~2× at 20 cities to ~3× at 50 cities.